prateekgandhi718/prateekgandhi718/README.md

 - 👋 Hi, I’m @prateekgandhi718
-- 👀 I’m interested in web development and data science.
+- 👀 I’m a cloud developer.
 - 📫 How to reach me - prateekgandhi718@gmail.com

 <!---